hoangduytranuk/blender_manual/blender_docs/manual/editors/3dview/navigate/views.rst

    :class: refbox

    :Mode:      All modes
-   :Menu:      :menuselection:`View --> View Global/Local`
+   :Menu:      :menuselection:`View --> Local View --> Toggle Local View`
    :Hotkey:    :kbd:`NumpadSlash`

 Global view shows all of the 3D objects in the scene.
 Local view isolates the selected object or objects, so that they are the only ones visible in the viewport.
-This is useful for working on objects that are obscured by other ones, or to speed up viewport performance in heavy scenes.
+This is useful for working on objects that are obscured by other ones, or to speed up the viewport performance in heavy scenes.

 You can toggle between *Global* and *Local View* by selecting the option from the *View Menu* or using the shortcut :kbd:`NumpadSlash`.